Image

 Who will be your potential employers or clients?

-• Small businesses around the world, looking for guidance on compliance with data protection laws for their websites and agreements;
+• Small Businesses: Seeking guidance on complying with data protection laws for their websites and agreements.

 What is unique about this course?